На русском языке

 Comparison of interactions

-If we choose an object that participates in all the four fundamental interactions, the values of the dimensionless coupling constants of this object, found according to the general rule, will show the relative strength of these interactions.
-At the level of elementary particles a proton is most commonly used as such an object.
-The basic energy for comparison of interactions is the electromagnetic energy of a photon, which equals by definition:
+For a physical system that participates in all four fundamental interactions, values of dimensionless interaction constants, found by general rule, show relative strength of these interactions.
+The proton is most often used as such a physical system at the level of elementary particles.
+The basic energy for comparison of interactions is electromagnetic energy of a photon, which equals by definition:

 U_f= \frac{h c}{\lambda},

-where ~h is the Planck constant, ~c is the speed of light, ~\lambda is the photon wavelength.
-The choice of the photon energy is not accidental, since the basis of the modern science is the wave representation based on electromagnetic waves.
-All the main measurements, including length, time and energy, are made with the help of them.
+where ~h is Planck constant, ~c is speed of light, ~\lambda is photon wavelength.
+The choice of photon energy is not accidental, since basis of modern science is wave representation based on electromagnetic waves.
+All main measurements, including length, time and energy, are made with the help of them.

 Gravitational interaction